compmem/smile/docs/install.rst

 ===========================

-SMILE requires Kivy to run properly, but if you would like to use the smile.sound functionallity, you need to download and install PYO aswell.
+SMILE requires Kivy to run properly, but if you would like to use the smile.sound functionality, you need to download and install PYO as well.
 Run the following in your command line to install both Kivy and PYO at the same time.